Introduction

 Filtering a collection

 By default, Collections show all the rows coming from your data source.
-However, you can filter the rows that appear.
-To filter items out of a list or collection, visit the component's options panel.
+However, you can set filters to choose which rows should appear.
+To filter items out of a collection, visit the component's options panel.

-To set a filter, click Add Filter.
+To set a filter, click +Add Filter in the Options section on the right of the Layout Editor.
 A new filter will be added by default.

-In the app below we've added a filter that shows only the employees where the Is Manager column contains 'Yes'.
+The app below has a filter that shows only the Order Status where the driver relation is not empty.

 You can use the same table as a source in multiple tabs and then filter each one in different ways.
-For example, the app below shows the same staff list in three different tabs.
-Each tab has the same exact source table, but each one is filtered to show only those with a different diet.
+For example, the app below shows the same product list in three different tabs.
+Each tab has the same source table, but each one is filtered to show only the products belonging to a specific category.

 Multiple filters

 You can use multiple filters on a list with AND + OR logic.
-In the following example, we have added two filters to the list of cookies to show only items that include 'coconut' or 'coffee' in the Name
+The example below applies two filters to the list of products.
+It shows only items where the product category is 'Connectors' and the stock level is greater than 500.

 Custom vs Column Values

-You'll notice that in all the previous examples we entered custom values in the final part of the condition.
-But if you click the three dots in that field, you'll have access to column values, user-profile values and potentially even more.
+You'll notice that all the previous examples had custom values in the final part of the condition.
+But if you click the three dots in that field, you'll have access to column values, user-profile values, and potentially even more.

-To learn more about the types of values, checkout the values section of this library.
+To learn more about the types of values, check out the values guide.

 Visibility